hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/799_jnana-yoga_v.md

 take his place.
 So until we have learnt to transcend the body, we must have it, and losing one, will get another.
 Still we must not identify ourselves with the body, but look upon it only as an instrument to be used in reaching perfection.
-Hanumân, the devotee of Râma, summed up his philosophy in these words: When I identify myself with the body, O Lord, I am Thy creature, eternally separate from Thee.
+Hanumān, the devotee of Rāma, summed up his philosophy in these words: When I identify myself with the body, O Lord, I am Thy creature, eternally separate from Thee.
 When I identify myself with the soul, I am a spark of that Divine Fire which Thou art.
 But when